Daegonny/blogo-graphql/README.md

 # Blogo

+## Installing and Starting the project

+Install:

+  * Elixir 1.13.4
+  * Erlang/OTP 24
+  * Postgres SQL  13.0

+To start your Phoenix server:

+  * Install dependencies with `mix deps.get`
+  * Create and migrate your database with `mix ecto.setup`
+  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

+Now you can visit [`localhost:4000/graphiql`](http://localhost:4000/graphiql) from your browser and start querying.

 ## About

 Blogo is a toy project.
 It helped me to learn and apply graphql tools and concepts.